lyoshenka/grinfit/_posts/2011-12-09-10-burpees-per-minutes.md

 ---
-title: "10 Burpees per Minutes"
+title: 10 Burpees per Minutes
+tags: []
 ---

 10 burpees per minute for as many minutes as you can.
 I got 9 minutes + 6 burpees.